-Error code definition Remedy Check that the wiring work is performed according to wiring specifications.
-1. The transmission line and the power line are not wired too closely.
+Error code definition Remedy Check that the wiring work is performed according to wiring 1.
+The transmission line and the power line are not wired too closely.
 Isolate the transmission line from the power line (5cm [1-31/32"] or more).
 Do not insert them in the same conduit. specifications.
 2. The transmission line is not bundled with that for another systems.
 The transmission line must be isolated from another transmission line.
 When they are bundled, erroneous operation may be caused.
 3. The specified wire is used for the transmission line.
 Use the specified transmission line.
-Type: Shielded wire CVVS/CPEVS/MVVS (For M-NET remote controller) Diameter: 1.25mm 2 [AWG16] or more (Remote controller wire: 0.3 - 1.25mm 2 [AWG22-16]) 4.
+Type: Shielded wire CVVS/CPEVS/MVVS (For ME remote controller) Diameter: 1.25mm 2 [AWG16] or more (Remote controller wire: 0.3 - 1.25mm 2 [AWG22-16]) 4.
 When the transmission line is daisy-chained on the indoor unit terminals, are the shields daisy-chained on the terminals, too?
 The transmission is two-wire daisy-chained.
 The shielded wire must be also daisy-chained.
-When the shielded cable is not daisy-chained, the noise cannot be reduced enough.
-Check that the grounding work is performed according to grounding specifications.
-5. Is the shield of the indoor- outdoor transmission ca- ble grounded to the earth terminal on the outdoor unit?
-Connect the shield of the indoor-outdoor transmission cable to the earth terminal (\not) on the outdoor unit.
+When the shielded cable is not daisy-chained, the noise cannot be reduced enough. grounding work is outdo performed according ble gr outdoor transmission ca- ble grounded to the earth terminal on the outdoor Connect the shield of the indoor-outdoor transmission cable to the earth terminal (H) on the outdoor unit.
 If no grounding is provided, the noise on the transmission line cannot escape leading to change of the transmission signal.
 6. Check the treatment method of the shield of the transmission line (for centralized control).
 The transmission cable for centralized control is less subject to noise interference if it is grounded to the outdoor unit whose power jumper cable was moved from CN41 to CN40 or to the power supply unit.
 The environment against noise varies depending on the distance of the transmission lines, the number of the connected units, the type of the controllers to be connected, or the environment of the installation site.
 Therefore, the transmission line work for centralized control must be performed as follows.
 When no grounding is provided: Ground the shield of the transmission cable by connecting to the outdoor unit whose power jumper connector was moved from CN41 to CN40 or to the power supply unit.
 When an error occurs even though one point grounding is provided: Ground the shield on all outdoor units.